MUTUAL AID

 IN SUDAN

-When war began on April 15, 2023, hundreds of young Sudanese volunteers organized a grassroots network support groups to deliver life-saving aid in their communities.
-These groups became known as Emergency Response Rooms (ERRs) embodying the Sudanese spirit of nafeer – collective action.
-The ERRs developed a charter for decision-making and resource sharing built on the principles of accountability, participation, transparency and equality.
+When war erupted on April 15, 2023, hundreds of young Sudanese volunteers swiftly organized grassroots support groups to deliver life-saving aid in their communities.
+These groups, often known as Emergency Response Rooms (ERRs), established a charter for decision-making and resource sharing based on principles of accountability, participation, transparency, and equality.

-The ERRs and mutual aid continue to expand across Sudan, working in coordination with international and national NGOs and UN Agencies, who are less equipped to navigate the complex conflict environment.
-Since these large organizations lack direct access to many communities, this network of mutual aid responders provide the only means to identify needs, report on the crisis, and deliver aid around the whole country.
+Since their inception nearly two years ago, ERRs and mutual aid networks have continued to expand across Sudan, working in coordination with international and national NGOs and UN agencies.
+These large organizations often lack direct access to many communities, making the network of mutual aid responders essential for identifying needs, reporting on the crisis, and delivering aid throughout the country.

-In addition to their proven and unique ability to respond effectively and cost-efficiently to immediate humanitarian needs, the network of mutual aid actors in Sudan is also thinking about the future, even in these dark times.
+In addition to their demonstrated ability to respond effectively and cost-efficiently to immediate humanitarian needs, the network of mutual aid actors in Sudan is also planning for the future, even in these dark times.

-At the time when Sudan begins rebuilding and reuniting in peace, the camaraderie, capacity, and organization of mutual aid groups will be the foundation for conflict resolution, democratic transition and accountable public service delivery.
-Just as the ERRs and mutual aid have empowered the citizens of Sudan to lead their own humanitarian crisis response, they see their role in the recovery and rehabilitation as equally vital.
+When Sudan begins to rebuild and reunite in peace, the camaraderie, capacity, and organization of mutual aid groups will be the foundation for conflict resolution, democratic transition, and accountable public service delivery.
+Just as the ERRs and mutual aid have empowered Sudanese citizens to lead their humanitarian response, they see their role in recovery and rehabilitation as equally vital.

 Local Partners Call to Action